phrig/cashflow-pa-rails/README.md

     cap production deploy

+## Take a snapshot of the database and import the data into your development database

+SSH into the server and run the following command from the home directory:

+    pg_dump --no-acl --no-owner --clean cash_flow_pa | gzip > "cash_flow_pa_`date -u +'%Y-%m-%dT%H-%M-%SZ'`.sql.gz"

+In the home directory, run `ls` and make note of the new db snapshot name.
+Then download the snapshot to your local machine:

+    scp cash_flow:{SNAPSHOT_NAME} db/

+Gunzip the production db snapshot into your local database:

+    gunzip -c db/{SNAPSHOT_NAME} | psql cash_flow_pa_development

+If you are setting up the project for the first time, or you want to blow away your local database and start over, do it in this order:

+    rake db:drop
+    rake db:create
+    gunzip -c db/{SNAPSHOT_NAME} | psql cash_flow_pa_development
+    rake db:migrate

 ## Contribution workflow

 Use a feature branch.
 When you want to make a contribution, do a `git fetch` and `pull` to get the latest version of `master`.
 Then re-base your branch, resolve any conflicts that may occur, and then make a pull request.